ambrosus/openethereum/docs/AirDAO_OpenEthereum_binary_setup_guide.md

 ## Installation Steps

-Follow these steps to compile and install AirDAO (ex Ambrosus) OpenEthereum:
+Follow these steps to compile and install Ascendia OpenEthereum:

 1. Update your package list: